rbngtm1/AWS_Exam/part II.md

 #### You currently have a set of Lambda functions which have business logic embedded in them.
 You want customers to have the ability to call these functions via HTTPS.
 How can this be achieved?
   * Use the API Gateway and provide integration with the AWS Lambda function
 #### A company wants to deploy docker containers to the AWS Cloud.
 They also want a highly scalable service which can help manage the orchestration of these containers.
 Which of the following would be ideal for such a requirement?
+  * Use the Amazon Elastic Container Service for Kubernetes (EKS)
+    * Amazon EKS is a managed service that makes it easy to run Kubernetes on AWS without needing to install and operate your own Kubernetes cluster.